pushkin-consortium/pushkin/docs/packages/packages-overview.md

 Pushkin is comprised of multiple modular packages(1):
 { .annotate }

-1. [Site](../site-templates/site-templates-overview.md) and [experiment templates](../exp-templates/exp-templates-overview.md) are also implemented as packages, but are discussed in the own sections of the documentation.
+1. [Site](../site-templates/site-templates-overview.md) and [experiment templates](../exp-templates/exp-templates-overview.md) are also implemented as packages, but are discussed in their own sections of the documentation.

 - [**`pushkin-cli`**](./pushkin-cli.md) ([npm](https://www.npmjs.com/package/pushkin-cli)): The centerpiece of the Pushkin ecosystem and the user's primary tool for creating their Pushkin site.
 When installed globally, the user can run `pushkin` commands to install, prepare, and deploy their site.
 - [**`pushkin-api`**](./pushkin-api.md) ([npm](https://www.npmjs.com/package/pushkin-api)): Essentially a mini-server designed with the use case of interfacing between pushkin-client and pushkin-worker via RabbitMQ.